PayPal Holdings Inc (PYPL) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for PYPL stocks, with Wells Fargo repeating the rating for PYPL by listing it as a “Equal Weight.”
 The predicted price for PYPL in the upcoming period, according to Wells Fargo is $55 based on the research report published on October 31, 2023 of the current year 2023.

-During the last 5 trading sessions, PYPL rose by +3.23%, which changed the moving average for the period of 200-days by -34.98% in comparison to the 20-day moving average, which settled at $54.15.
-In addition, PayPal Holdings Inc saw -20.61% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PYPL fell by -1.83%, which changed the moving average for the period of 200-days by -30.03% in comparison to the 20-day moving average, which settled at $54.83.
+In addition, PayPal Holdings Inc saw -21.88% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PYPL starting from Scheibe Gabrielle, who sale 213 shares at the price of $63.38 back on Sep 05.
-After this action, Scheibe Gabrielle now owns 29,149 shares of PayPal Holdings Inc, valued at $13,500 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PYPL starting from Auerbach Jonathan, who sale 64,957 shares at the price of $55.58 back on Nov 21.
+After this action, Auerbach Jonathan now owns 79,051 shares of PayPal Holdings Inc, valued at $3,610,373 using the latest closing price.

-SCHULMAN DANIEL H, the President and CEO of PayPal Holdings Inc, purchase 26,065 shares at $76.17 during a trade that took place back on Feb 17, which means that SCHULMAN DANIEL H is holding 395,351 shares at $1,985,306 based on the most recent closing price.
+Scheibe Gabrielle, the Acting CFO & SVP, IR & Treas of PayPal Holdings Inc, sale 213 shares at $63.38 during a trade that took place back on Sep 05, which means that Scheibe Gabrielle is holding 29,149 shares at $13,500 based on the most recent closing price.

 Stock Fundamentals for PYPL